 As discussed in Section III, DAPC is not deadlock-free.
 Some nodes may reach a deadlock and remain at a high power level.
 As a result, some reducible tc- and rc-edges become irreducible.
 Although DAPC-PU discussed in Subsection III.D can achieve a smaller number of attacking cases, it is not deadlock-free.
-Also, it may be inconvenient to have to conduct the pre-USPC phase, since an implicit assumption is that we can find a "low" common initial power that all nodes can adopts.
+Also, it may be inconvenient to have to conduct the pre-USPC phase, since an implicit assumption is that we can find a "low" common initial power that all nodes can adopt.

 For deadlock-free designs, an alternative to PUSPC in the previous subsection is to modify DAPC to eliminate deadlocks.

-A two-step approach which consists of DAPC followed by PUSPC for deadlock resolution can be used:
+A two-step approach which consists of DAPC followed by PUSPC for deadlock resolution can be used.
+For the details of the algorithm, the reader is referred to [10].